acri-st/discussion/CONTRIBUTING.md

 ## Deployment

-Once the merge request has been accepted and merged into development, your changes will be present in the next production release by the DESP-AAS team.
+Once the merge request has been accepted and merged into development, your changes will be present in the next production release by the team.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📄
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.txt) file for details. 📄

 ## Support